noetl/noetl/documentation/docs/reference/architecture_design.md

 * **Tool** \= execution payload → sits under `tool`.

-Putting `case` or `loop` under `tool` would blur that boundary and make the engine “tool-aware” in places that should stay graph-aware.
+Putting `case` or `loop` under `tool` would blur that boundary and make the engine "tool-aware" in places that should stay graph-aware.

 ---